AFLplusplus/AFLplusplus/docs/env_variables.md

     - Setting AFL_LLVM_INSTRIM_LOOPHEAD=1 expands on INSTRIM to optimize loops. afl-fuzz will only be able to see the path the loop took, but not how many times it was called (unless it is a complex loop).

-    - Setting AFL_LLVM_INSTRIM_SKIPSINGLEBLOCK=1 will skip instrumenting
-      functions with a single basic block.
-This is useful for most C and some C++ targets.

     See llvm_mode/README.instrim.md